NovaByte-CS4800-Group-2/NovaByte-website/README.md

 # NovaByte-website
-The official website for NovaByte.
+The official website for Nova Byte.